minhnguyen290304/Customer-Experience-Intelligence-From-Operational-Analytics-to-Intelligent-Automation/README.md

 Starting from raw customer support data, the project performs data preparation, business-hour SLA calculation, operational KPI generation, interactive dashboard development, customer feedback analysis using Natural Language Processing (NLP), and finally an AI-assisted automation workflow capable of generating executive Morning Brief reports and Critical Alerts for daily operational monitoring.

-Rather than building a traditional dashboard alone, this project demonstrates how analytics can evolve into an intelligent decision-support system by integrating structured operational metrics, unstructured customer feedback, and Large Language Models (LLMs) into a single automated workflow.

 #### The project consists of 10 main parts: